katehegland/Projects/README.md

 ### **Process & Implementation**

 -In order to access the Edamam recipe API, account creation is required.
-Next, we broke down the recipes into relevant the relevant parts mentioned in the features section.
+Next, we broke down the recipes into the relevant parts mentioned in the features section.
 Following this, we process the FruityVice API to provide a random fruit from its list each time its run and to send that random fruit to a text output that appears above the recipe database output.
 Throughout our process, we created code for exceptions and errors.

 ### **Execution**